interlay/interbtc-spec/interbtc-spec/docs/source/spec/oracle.rst

 ExchangeRate
 ............

-The base exchange rate, i.e. Planck per Satoshi.
-This exchange rate is used to determine how much collateral is required to issue a specific amount of interbtc.
+The base exchange rate MUST be stored in the smallest denomination of the currency pair (e.g., Planck per Satoshi).
+This exchange rate is used to determine how much collateral is required to issue a specific amount of interBTC.

 .. note:: If the exchange rate between BTC and DOT is 2308 (i.e. 1 BTC = 2308 DOT) then we can convert to the base rate as follows:
     ``planck_per_satoshi = dot_per_btc * (10**dot_decimals / 10**btc_decimals)``
     ``230800 = 2308 * (10**10 / 10**8)``

-Implementation specifics may vary, but it is recommended that this exchange rate is stored as a fixed point number.
+The exchange rate MUST be stored in a 128-bit unsigned fixed-point representation.

 SatoshiPerBytes
 ...............

-The estimated Satoshis per bytes required to get a Bitcoin transaction included - see the :ref:`txFeesPerByte`.
+The estimated Satoshis per bytes required to get a Bitcoin transaction included - see the :ref:`btcTxFeesPerByte`.

 MaxDelay
 ........